ryansheehy0/Neo-C/possible_features.md

 ## Todo
 - Casting can be done at compile time, where convert functions are done at run time.
+- You cannot have containers in other containers.
+	- Ex: You can't have a struct defined in a class.

+- Is `copy&paste` necessary?
+Couldn't this be done by the compiler automatically?

 - Minor syntax enforcements
 	- There is no implied conversion with instances of classes so that the syntax for creating an object from a class is consistent.